Bill Windsor Sold His Publishing and Trade Show Companies in 1981

 Bill had Rich Sarver continue to create characters.
 Rich painted the outline of the art on the wall, and people were invited to come paint.
 When it was done, the 120-foot x 10-foot mural became the World’s Largest Cartoon Mural.
 And most of the customers for The Wear-House came in from the door next to McDonald’s parking lot.

-When Bill Windsor and Barbara moved to Florida from Rolling Meadows, Illinois, Bill opened a store in Winter Park, Florida named The Wear-House.
+When Bill Windsor and Barbara moved to Florida from Rolling Meadows, Illinois, Bill Windsor opened a store in Winter Park Florida named The Wear-House.
 Business #7.

 1972 Wear-House - Bill Windsor with display of rings